A HWP file

 This section has a couple of conventions which are considered to be best practices when creating HWP files.
 They are not mandatory, just recommendations.

-A naming convention is suggested to include a simple versioning into the file name.
+For maps, themes, forts and any scripted content, we suggest to use a naming convention.
+The convention for those is to include a simple versioning into the file name.
 The syntax of this convention is this:

 is replaced with an integer for the version number, starting by 1.
 For each subsequent version, this number would be increased.

 Example of three versions of a HWP file in the order they got released:

 Don't worry, the appended version number is generally understood to be not part of the real name.
 It's just an useful convention to help resolving possible conflicts in online play.

 Since HWP files can also include Lua files, there is the danger that someone may trick you into installing a HWP containing a malicious Lua script.
 Theoretically Lua scripts should not be able to directly write into any files, especially outside of the Hedgewars